asdfqrt/Autophase/README.md

 metadata.csv must contain "path" and "primary_microconstituent" values of dataset

-Or, you can just use sameple files in this repository
+Or, you can just use sameple files in this repository for

 ## Train
+Run
+    $ python

 ## Test
+    $ python

+## Result
+Some fancy image descriptions
 !
 The test result will be recored in /data/results.csv

 ## References